ckeditor/ckeditor4-docs/docs/guide/dev/features/README.md

 # CKEditor Functionality Overview

 This section presents a whole variety of features that CKEditor has to offer.
-It is complemented by [**CKEditor SDK**](https://sdk.ckeditor.com/), an awesome collection of **working editor samples** that present all concepts discussed here and what is even more compelling, let you **download the source code** of each example with just one button click, ready to copy and paste into your own CKEditor implementation!
+It is complemented by {@linksdk index **CKEditor SDK**}, an awesome collection of **working editor samples** that present all concepts discussed here and what is even more compelling, let you **download the source code** of each example with just one button click, ready to copy and paste into your own CKEditor implementation!

 The Functionality Overview section is divided into two parts, **End-user Features** and **Integration Features**.